jnozzi/cocoadev.com/SiteContent/General/JosephSpiros.markdown

 ----

-I believe you should save silliness for your '''own''' page. -- [[AdamAtlas]]
+I believe you should save silliness for your **own** page. -- General/AdamAtlas

 Put a "no silliness, please" sign on your page, perhaps.
 Of course, then you'll get solicitors.

-But isn't [[AdamAtlas]] a solicitor anyway?
+But isn't General/AdamAtlas a solicitor anyway?
 I read somewhere that he's some kind of lawyer... ;)

 This is true...